 Carleton’s Student Wellness Website Navigate the campus services available to support your mental health and well-being, from self-help to more intensive individual support.
 These resources also include resources for how to help a friend.

-The Residence Counselling and Wellness Service As a satellite office of HCS, this office is located in 131 Renfrew Building, and offers students counselling for any forms of distress they may be facing throughout their university careers, such as depression or anxiety.
+The Residence Counselling and Wellness Service A satellite office of HCS, this office is located in 131 Renfrew Building, and offers students counselling for any forms of distress they may be facing throughout their university careers, such as depression or anxiety.
 This office is also home to the Wellness Space, a safe and respectful place, which offers students in residence the chance to relax and de-stress by providing many different activities, such as puzzles, light therapy, more.

 The Centre for Indigenous Initiatives Support services designed for indigenous students.
 Recently, Carleton welcomed a new indigenous counsellor, Staci Loiselle, to help support and counsel indigenous students.
 These counselling services are free and can accessed by drop-in or booked appointment.